Azure/AppService/_posts/2022-12-23-n-tier-web-app.md

 ## Source code management

-A number of best practices were described in the previous [blog post](TODO:) which went over how to manage source code across multiple regions.
+A number of best practices were described in the previous [blog post](https://azure.github.io/AppService/2022/12/16/multi-region-web-app.html), which went over how to manage source code across multiple regions.
 Those same concepts can be applied here.
 For completeness, we'll go over the important parts to get your n-tier app up and running.

 ### Prerequisites for source code deployment